Glastonbury Pyramid stage

 London to Wool by train: 2 hours 30 minutes

 Designed by families for families, Camp Bestival guarantees fun for youngsters and oldies alike.
-Keep the little ones entertained all day with various activities, from self-portrait painting to silent discos and skateboarding lessons.
-After dark, dance to performances from headliners Suga Babes, Tom Jones and Basement Jaxx.
-There are baby facilities, quiet spaces, clean toilets and plentiful bins – it’s any parent’s dream!
+Keep the little ones entertained with various activities, from self-portrait painting to silent discos and skateboarding lessons.
+After dark, dance to performances from headliners Fatboy Slim & Friends, Bastille and Self Esteem.
+There are baby facilities, quiet spaces, clean toilets and plentiful bins, it’s any parent’s dream!

 Age: All ages (under 18s with an adult)